 Nutrition

 Plants require proper nourishment for their growth and development.
 Nutrients are divided into macronutrients and micronutrients.
-Nitrogen, potassium, calcium, magnesium, sulfur, and phosphorus are the major macronutrients required by the plants.
+Nitrogen, potassium, phosphorus, calcium, magnesium, and sulfur are the major macronutrients required by plants.
 The micronutrients needed include iron, copper, manganese, magnesium, and others.
-Deficiency of just one nutrient in plants may result in stunted growth of the plant or poor physiological development during critical stages.
+A deficiency of just one nutrient in plants may result in stunted growth of the plant or poor physiological development during critical stages.